DevilBlackDeath/Lakka-RetroFlag-NESPI-SafeShutdown/README.md

 # How to install

+## Enable Safe Shutdown on your NESPI case

+- Enable the Safe Shutdown switch on your NESPI case as indicated by the manufacturer.

 ## Enable SSH In Lakka
 1. Boot up Lakka
 1. Connect your Raspberry Pi to the internet through either LAN or WiFi